HarryAhnHS/admin-dashboard/README.md

 This project contains mostly the front-end design of the dashboard page.
 Implemented a dummy back-end structure with randomized and hard-coded user content.
 Currently lacking real functionality - saving this for later project down the Odin road with more intel.

-✅ Dashboard Content:
+✅ Dashboard
+  Content:
   - Name of Split
+  - Photo
   - Tags
   - Intensity
   - Num of Days in Split
   - Rating, Num Rating
   - Approx time

 ✅ Search bar, Sort Design